Retiree Medical Care Coverage

 Indiana University does not contribute to the cost of Retiree coverage—the participant pays the full cost of these plans.
 For those under age 65, the rates are the same as COBRA continuation rates.
 Plan premiums for those age 65 and over are based on Retiree utilization.

-IU PPO $900 Deductible Plan (more information)
+Anthem PPO HDHP (more information)

-This plan is available to all eligible Indiana University employees and retirees under age 65, regardless of the area of residence.
+Effective January 1, 2017, this plan is available to all eligible Indiana University employees and retirees under age 65, regardless of the area of residence.
 When network providers are used, participants receive full benefits.
 Partial benefits are received from non-network providers, except in the case of an emergency.
 Network providers include Anthem Blue Access PPO providers in Indiana, Ohio, and Kentucky and BCBS Blue Card providers in other states.
 Prescription coverage is the same as for active employees in this plan.

 Blue Retiree Plan (more information)